How to Quantify Your Resume: What Recruiters Look For (50+ Examples)

 Quantity of work

-You can also choose to focus on the quantify of work you completed – for example, the number of projects completed, number of employees onboarded, or number of trainings facilitated.
-This doesn't need to be an exact figure – giving a range or an approximate figure is fine.
+You can also choose to focus on the quantity of work you completed – for example, the number of projects completed, number of employees onboarded, or training facilitated.
+This doesn't need to be an exact figure, giving a range or an approximate figure is fine.

 Example bullet points: